 Well Child Visits

 Your baby will go to the doctor frequently in the first year of life.
 Sometimes, you’ll go to the pediatrician because your baby is sick, or you suspect that something is wrong.
 But well child visits are different.
-They are regularly scheduled times, initially once a month, during which the doctor will take note of baby’s growth and development, discuss any issues that you or the doctor might be concerned about, and give baby any scheduled immunizations (vaccinations).
+They are regularly scheduled times, once a month for infants, during which the doctor will take note of baby’s growth and development using he American Academy of Pediatricians’ recommended schedule of screenings and assessments.
+This is also a time to discuss any issues that you or the doctor might be concerned about, and give baby any scheduled immunizations (vaccinations).
 These visits will decrease as your child gets older, first to every three months and eventually to once a year.
-Below is the American Academy of Pediatricians’ recommended schedule of screenings and assessments that should occur during well child visits from before birth until your child turns 21.

 Vaccines and Your Baby’s Immune System